bhisaac/5eFP/5eFP-SRD.md

 ## Coins

-A 5eFP game uses coins (**⛁** equals 1 coin), a single denomination representing wealth, resources, experience, and reputation.
-The name of a coin may change in some 5eFP games.
+5eFP games use coins (**⛁** equals 1 coin), a single denomination representing wealth, resources, experience, and reputation.
+The name of a coin may change in some games.
 For example, coins might be called "gold pieces" in a medieval fantasy setting, while coins might refer to "credits" in a futuristic sci-fi setting.
-A game's setting handbook details what coins are called in a game.
+A game's setting handbook details what coins are called.
 All coins use the following rules.

 ## Earning Coins